Case Study: Making Coaching Work at Woodham

 2. Check Prior Knowledge

 One of our fundamental principles when leading teaching and learning is that teaching teachers and teaching students are very similar.
 Learners are learners, whether they’re 13 or 30.
-Perhaps, it is even more challenging when teaching professionals, who all come to you with their own unique experiences, PGCE providers and length of service.
+Perhaps, it is even more challenging when teaching professionals, who all come to you with their own unique experiences, initial teacher training and length of service.
 Every single member of staff approaches a pedological area with differing levels of understanding and expertise.
 This is where the unique challenge of leading Teaching & Learning in a school arises: how would you approach teaching a class of 90+ students who were all at different starting points?

 Hopefully, you would begin by checking prior knowledge.
 This is exactly what we do in the first stage of our coaching cycle.
 We have a duty to ensure professional development builds on prior knowledge (EEF Effective Professional Development Report, 2021).
 It’s difficult to build knowledge if you haven’t first established what people already know.
 Using the drop-in function on Steplab, our SLT look for areas where they feel that all staff could make improvements.
 We chat with coaches and decide on a whole-staff focus linked to one of our ten principles.
-What we really want to check is if staff understand the insight behind the area, e.g. Why it essential for teachers to provide students with clear models of success?
+What we really want to check is if staff understand the insight behind the area, e.g. Why is it essential for teachers to provide students with clear models of success?

 Once we’ve narrowed down on a potential area of focus for staff, we send out a quiz, and dig into the data we get back from staff.
 This has been incredibly useful from a QA perspective: we can compare what staff were doing and what they’re doing now.
 We can also target opt-in professional development and our Teaching & Learning briefings to close the gaps in our collective knowledge.
 We’ve found this to be incredibly important when building a positive culture, nobody wants to feel like they’re being taught things they already know.